EthanL06/Minimalist-Tic-Tac-Toe/README.md

 # Minimalist Tic-Tac-Toe

-The classic Tic-Tac-Toe game with a minimalist, sleek, modern design incorporated with smooth, satisfying, seamless transitions to play with friends and family.
+The classic Tic-Tac-Toe game with a minimalist, sleek, modern design incorporated with smooth, satisfying, seamless transitions to play with family and friends.

 Live website found [here](https://ethanl06.github.io/Minimalist-Tic-Tac-Toe/)